Scaling Enhancement in Quantum Metrology via Indefinite-Time-Direction Encoding

-In experiments, we use a Dove prism to implement the parameterizing process.
-It can rotate the transverse profile of photons, i.e., implement the unitary operator $\hat{U}_{S}=\exp(-\mathrm{i}\alpha\hat{L}_{z})$ on the probe states, by rotating the prism with a angle of $\alpha/2$.
-Here we employ OAM state $|\psi(l)\rangle$ of the photon as the probe state, where $\psi(l)$ denotes its wave function in the OAM representation.
-In our experiments, we initialize the probe state as a photon beam with a Gaussian-profile, corresponding to an OAM value of 0.
-Moreover, the spin state of photons is used as the ancilla, where the right-handed circular polarization state $|R\rangle$ and left-handed circular polarization state $|L\rangle$ are the orthogonal basis of ancilla.
-The spin state of ancilla is initialized as $|H\rangle=\frac{1}{\sqrt{2}}(|R\rangle+|L\rangle)$ in experiment, i.e., horizontal polarization state.
-To implement the generating process with an indefinite time direction, we employ the Q-plate in experiment, which introduces a pair of opposite OAM shifts on the probe state based on the spin state of photons.
+In practice, we use the OAM state of photons as the probe, initially prepared in a Gaussian-profile beam with zero OAM.
+Since this probe is an OAM eigenstate, it carries no information resource (i.e., $\mathcal{V} = \max\Delta\bar{L}_{z} = 0$), and this condition is maintained throughout the experiment.
+The spin state of photons serves as the ancilla, with the right-handed circular polarization state $|R\rangle$ and left-handed circular polarization state $|L\rangle$ forming an orthogonal basis.
+The ancilla state is initialized as horizontal polarization state $|H\rangle=\frac{1}{\sqrt{2}}(|R\rangle+|L\rangle)$.
+As depicted in Fig.~\ref{fig:3}, we use a Q-plate \cite{Ambrosio_2013} and a Dove prism to implement the ITD encoding process the parameterizing process in experiment.
+The Q-plate introduces a pair of opposite OAM shifts on the probe state based on the spin state of photons.
 Specifically, the $m$-order Q-plate flips the spin state of ancilla, meanwhile shifts the OAM of the probe state by a value of $-m$ with right-handed spin $|R\rangle$ and a value of $m$ with left-handed spin $|L\rangle$.
-This process can be denoted as $\mathrm{e}^{-\mathrm{i}m\hat{\varphi}}\otimes|L\rangle\langle R|+\mathrm{e}^{\mathrm{i}m\hat{\varphi}}\otimes|R\rangle\langle L|$ mathematically.
-As depicted in Fig. \ref{fig:2}, we insert a mirror between the Q-plate and Dove prism.
-In experiment, the reflection on mirror flips the spin state of photons and inverses the topological charge of probe state simultaneously, and the total internal reflection in Dove prism only inverses the topological charge of probe state.
-Therefore, a single-shot evolution comprising an ITD generating process and a parameterizing process can be denoted as $\mathrm{e}^{-\mathrm{i}\alpha\hat{L}_{z}}\mathrm{e}^{-\mathrm{i}m\hat{\varphi}}\otimes|R\rangle\langle R|+\mathrm{e}^{-\mathrm{i}\alpha\hat{L}_{z}}\mathrm{e}^{\mathrm{i}m\hat{\varphi}}\otimes|L\rangle\langle L|$ in experiment.
+To compensate this spin flip, we also insert a mirror between the Q-plate and the Dove prism.